 Thanks for the first part of the question.
 Appreciate your feedback.

 For the second part (web tools) any advice on building the trip plan?

 Do you do paperwork or plan all things online (as i aim to do)?

 What would you recommend for that?

-Thanks again. over 4 years ago
+Thanks again. almost 5 years ago

 First of all, if my suggestion would mean anything to you; I would recommend going to less places so that you can see and feel more connected with each culture.
 It would also help to alleviate stress from the feeling of moving so fast, and allow you to enjoy it more.
 Doing so also allows you to take trains and stop off at places you wouldn't have known otherwise.
 Example, while in Venice, my friend and I spent an entire day walking around looking for the best gelato and just appreciating the architecture and feel of the city.
 Just some food for thought.

 Now onto your question.
 These are the places that I enjoyed most out of all the places I visited, I'll go from east to west.
 Mykonos (fly to Athens then take boat to Mykonos), Budapest, Vienna, Prague, Rome, anywhere in Switzerland, Nantes, Barcelona (by far my favorite part of Spain), Azores islands.
 A caveat though, I have yet to visit northern Europe so my judgement is biased.
-Hope you have a rad trip! over 4 years ago
+Hope you have a rad trip! almost 5 years ago